 - During a hearing, the Adjudication Officer may take evidence on oath or affirmation.
 The Adjudication Officer will explain to the witness (and interpreter, where appropriate) that by swearing an oath or making an affirmation, the witness (and interpreter, where appropriate) is promising to tell the truth, and that giving false evidence after doing so is a criminal offence punishable by way of imprisonment and / or fine.
 The WRC has issued guidelines with further information for witnesses and the text of the oath and affirmation set out for reference: Workplace Relations Commission – Guidelines on Oaths and Affirmations.

-- In light of Government health guidelines, parties and witnesses who wish to swear an oath should provide their own physical or e-version of the particular text to which they wish to refer.
+- Whilst a number of Sacred/Holy Books are available in WRC offices for in person hearings, where these are unavailable or during a remote hearing, parties and witnesses who wish to swear an oath should provide their own physical or e-version of the particular text to which they wish to refer.
 If they require assistance from the WRC to facilitate this, they should email email@example.com 10 working days in advance of the hearing.
 This step is not necessary if a witness chooses to make an affirmation.